dj0abr/OpenDVM/README.md

 **Main features:**

 - Real-time monitoring of MMDVMHost, YSFGateway, and DMRGateway logs
+- D-Star Transceiver work in Repeater AND Simplex mode.
+The dup-, shift 0 hack is no more required
 - Automatic storage of detected events in MariaDB
 - Graphical presentation via a modern web frontend
 - Central configuration through a unified `site.conf` file